Contact our corporate or local offices directly.

 So how are these multiple printing passes defined in the PCB editor?
 In printed electronics, each printing pass requires an output file, so rather than thinking of it as a series of copper layers separated by dielectric layers, think of it as a set of printing passes, with each pass either being a conductive layer of ink, or a non-conductive layer of ink.

-To create a printed electronics design, first create a new PCB (File » New » PCB).
+To create a printed electronics design, first create a new PCB using File » New » PCB from the main menus.

-A new board is configured as a printed electronics design in the Layer Stack Manager using the button, or by selecting the Tools » Features » Printed Electronics command.
+Configuring a new board as a printed electronics design is done in the Layer Stack Manager.
+Choose Design » Layer Stack Manager from the main menus to access the Layer Stack Manager.
+Use the drop-down then select Printed Electronics or select Tools » Features » Printed Electronics from the main menus.

-Right-click on a layer to: insert a layer above or below; move a layer up or down; delete a layer.
-Printed electronics do not use the Bottom Solder or Bottom overlay, these have been removed.
+Right-click on a layer to insert a layer above or below, move a layer up or down, or delete a layer.
+Printed electronics do not use the Bottom Solder or Bottom Overlay; these have been removed.

 Once the layers have been added, set the properties of the material for each layer.

 The material used in both traditional PCB design and printed electronic design are selected in the Layer Stack Manager's Material Library.